 Please show your suppor to legitimise traffic filtering by motorcyclists and scooter riders when it is safe to do so.
 Please contact your Victorian State politician.

 To read the Recommendations of the Parliamentary Inquiry into Motorcycles 2012.

 Organised by The Freedom Riders Association of Victoria and supported by the IRG (Independent Riders’ Group).

 (A group of Yarra Ranges riders leave Monroe's cafe, Healesville at 9am for Spring Street, Melbourne)

 As a young woman of 28 years, I had reached that point in life when I questioned its purpose.
 It was then that the idea to ride a motorcycle through Africa and beyond was realised.

-I bought a new Yamaha TT600 off-road motorcycle, resigned from my job as a radiation safety technician at a uranium mine in northern Australia and rode down the West Australian coast to Perth to board a cargo ship to South Africa.
+I had ridden motorcycles all my life and traded by 250cc trail bike for a Yamaha TT600 off-road enduro.
+I resigned from my job as a radiation safety technician at a uranium mine in northern Australia and rode down the West Australian coast to Perth to board a cargo ship to South Africa.
 A work colleague joined me for a few months leaving Africa from Kenya.
 I rode on alone through Central and North Africa, Europe, Central Asia and back to Australia via China.
-I got lost in a desert, was befriended by armed bandits, survived London as a motorcycle courier, was arrested in Russia and lived a thousand lifetimes a day.
+I got lost in a desert, was befriended by armed bandits, survived London as a motorcycle courier, was detained in Russia and lived a thousand lifetimes a day.